MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/azure-maps-creator-guide.md

 The facility level specifies which DWG file to use for which level.
 A level must have a level name and ordinal that describes the vertical order of each level in the facility.

-The following is an example of a sample building.
-The building has three levels uploaded through 3 DWG files: basement.dwg, ground.dwg, and level_2.dwg.
+The following screenshot is an example of a sample building.
+The building has three levels uploaded through three DWG files: basement.dwg, ground.dwg, and level_2.dwg.
 The file name is read from the ZIP file and prefilled.
 You need to provide a friendly level name and ordinal (or, the position of the floor within the building) of the level.

 ![Screenshot of the Create Configuration dialog box.](../images/places/maps-creator-guide-001.png)